What Are The Rules For The Division Of Assets In A Divorce in Texas?

 The 411 rule or Automatic Restraining Order mentioned above is a good place to start.
 This rule ensures that your spouse does not sell off anything of value which you also partially own.
 You may also want to keep a detailed record of all of your separate and community property throughout your marriage.

 Hiring a skilled attorney can also help you feel more secure when undertaking the daunting task of divorce proceedings.
 Divorce lawyers can inform you about legal options and opportunities you did not realize were available to you.
 They can also determine the type of property or asset in question, and advise you on how best to seek its division given the particular circumstances of your case.
-Attorneys at Smith Family Law know well how to protect our clients and their property during the division of assets in a divorce.
-Contact our team today at (512) 572-3533 for a free case evaluation with one of our experienced Austin divorce attorneys.
+Attorneys at Smith & Bledsoe Family Law know well how to protect our clients and their property during the division of assets in a divorce.
+Contact our team today at (512) 277-3166 for a free case evaluation with one of our experienced Austin divorce attorneys.

 Related Posts: